scollins83/CarND-Behavioral-Cloning-P3/writeup.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs ended up being 3 as this facilitated a model that actually stayed on the road, but it looks like while the ideal number of epochs was typically relatively small, it could vary quite a bit depending on model setup and image augmentation.

 In all, this was a really fun but really challenging project!
+I typically use recurrent neural networks for text analytics, so this was a really interesting change of pace :-)